Developmental Biology, Plant Biology

-Dr. Torii is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
+Dr. Torii is a Howard Hughes Medical Institute-Gordon and Betty Moore Foundation investigator.
 She is a College of Arts and Sciences Endowed Distinguished Professor of Biology at the University of Washington, Seattle.
 Dr. Torii also holds an Oversea Principal Investigator and a Visiting Professor title at the World Premier Research Initiative, Institute of Transformative Biomolecules (WPI-ITbM), Nagoya University, Japan.

 When Keiko U. Torii was in first grade in Japan, her mother offered to buy her an "elaborate" birthday present, as long as it was related to schoolwork.
 Torii asked for a telescope and a microscope, but the family could afford only the microscope.
 "It was a simple one, but I loved it so much," she recalls.
 She looked at pond water, small bugs, salt crystals—anything she could put on a slide.

 These early events opened Torii's passion for observing and trying to understand the world around her.
 That passion led Torii to her current post as professor of biology at the University of Washington, to a string of groundbreaking papers on the genetics underlying plant development, and to a slew of top awards.
 The outside recognition is gratifying to Torii, who has become a role model for aspiring women scientists, but it isn't what drives her, she says.
 "The main reward is discovery.
 There is a joy that comes from looking at inspiring images and solving the puzzle of the beautiful patterns."